How To Pay A Vietnamese Supplier And Not Get Scammed // PayPal, T/T Wire, Veem, Wise In Vietnam

 The Vietnamese Financial System At A Glance

-Vietnam’s financial system was closed until the early 1990s, when it opened to international trade.
+Vietnam’s financial system remained closed until the early 1990s, when it began to open to international trade.
 As a result, Vietnam developed a modern financial and banking system with hundreds of competing banks.
-Despite slightly lagging behind the Chinese financial system, it is relatively modern and equipped for international wire transfers.
+Although it lags slightly behind the Chinese financial system, it is relatively modern and well-equipped for international wire transfers.

 Besides domestic, many international banks are opening branches to compete for the influx of foreign capital into the country.
-Vietnam is heavily cash-based, and nearly 85% of the population does not use banking services.
+Vietnam is a heavily cash-based country, with nearly 85% of the population not using banking services.
 However, this won’t be a problem because most factory owners/suppliers are well-versed in international payments and are open to the full range of payment options (listed below).

 Vietnam has approved all international payment methods, including SWIFT transfers, bank e-payments, interbank transfers, clearing systems, commercial bank e-transfers, and bilateral payment systems.
 Vietnamese banks have access to the full range of modern international payment systems.